Brian Lenihan Jnr: 2008 Bank guarantee

-On 18 September 2008, Lenihan issued an emergency phone call to Director-General of RTÉ Cathal Goan after an edition of radio phone-in programme Liveline, presented by Joe Duffy, led to mass concerns that Ireland's banking system was on the verge of collapse.
+On 18 September 2008, Lenihan issued an emergency phone call to Director-General of RTÉ Cathal Goan after an edition of the radio phone-in programme Liveline, presented by Joe Duffy, led to mass concerns that Ireland's banking system was on the verge of collapse.
 The Minister warned in an interview the following day with Economics Editor for RTÉ George Lee that the public need not react "on the basis of unfounded allegations made on radio programmes".
 On 29 September, Lenihan agreed to issue a broad state guarantee of Irish banks for one year, with the intention of recapitalising them to enable them to continue to lend into the Irish economy.
-The decision was highly contentious and required a sharp recovery of the world economy that did not occur, but the guarantees were renewed in 2009, in 2010, and in 2011.
+The decision was highly contentious and required a sharp recovery of the world economy that did not occur, but the guarantees were renewed in 2009, 2010, and 2011.

 In February 2008, an Irish Department of Finance presentation stated that: ".. any requirement to provide open-ended/legally binding State guarantees which would expose the Exchequer to the risk of very significant costs are not regarded as part of the toolkit for successful crisis management and resolution."

 The scope of the guarantee - whether it could, or should, have been limited or broad - was examined by an Oireachtas committee in 2010.
 By late 2010, the costs were so high that the government sought help from the ECB and IMF (see below).
 By mid-2011 the banks' debts were downgraded to junk status.

 Budget 2009

 Lenihan delivered the 2009 Budget on 14 October 2008 – the budget had been called early due to the worsening economic conditions.
-The controversial measure of removing Medical Cards from most over-70-year-olds (by means testing) caused a massive public outcry.
-This caused a backlash against the government and backbench unease; one Fianna Fáil TD, Joe Behan, left the party in protest.
+The controversial measure of removing Medical Cards from most over-70-year-olds (by means testing) caused a massive public outcry, culminating in a backlash against the government and backbench unease; one Fianna Fáil TD, Joe Behan, left the party in protest.

-Public outcry meant the government had to twice revise the budget in an attempt to satisfy the pensioners and unions, and indeed the backbenchers.
+Public outcry meant the government had to twice revise the budget in an attempt to satisfy pensioners, unions, and backbenchers.
 Lenihan was not present at the press conference, which included Brian Cowen, John Gormley and Mary Harney, to announce the removal of minimum wage employees from the 1 per cent income levy and a promise that 95 per cent of senior citizens would keep the medical card.